AstraZeneca/KAZU/docs/ontology_parser.rst

 Say you want to make a parser for a new datasource, (perhaps for NER or as a new linking target).
 To do this, you need to write an :class:`.OntologyParser`.
 Fortunately, this is generally quite easy to do.
 Let's take the example of the :class:`kazu.modelling.ontology_preprocessing.base.ChemblOntologyParser`.

-There are two methods you need to override: :meth:`.parse_to_dataframe` and :meth:`.find_kb`.
+There are two methods you need to override: :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.parse_to_dataframe` and :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.find_kb`.
 Let's look at the first of these:

 .. code-block:: python